XPeng: Autonomous driving (XPILOT)

 XPeng uses a combination of lidar, radar, and a camera for driver aid.
 The lidar system uses laser light to recreate a 3D space by measuring the distance between itself and objects by measuring the time it takes for the laser light to bounce back.
 Xinzhou Wu stated "Lidar will provide the 3D drivable space and precise depth estimation to small moving obstacles even like kids and pets, and obviously, other pedestrians and the motorbikes which are a nightmare for anybody who's working on driving", The radar will provide the vehicles with the ability to detect the speed and location of an object.
 The camera will provide the vehicle with basic semantic information as stated by Xinzhou Wu.
 XPeng introduced their first vehicle equipped with LiDAR in 2021 with the P5.
 In late 2024, XPeng released their first vehicle equipped with XPILOT that uses a new 'vision-only' sensor suite lacking a LiDAR sensor with the P7+, which instead relies on 4D mmWave radars which can measure altitude and LOFIC camera sensors which can better handle glare.
 In 2025, models previously equipped with LiDARs were refreshed with the new system and had their LiDAR systems removed.

+Physical AI, VLA 2.0 and robotaxi

+At its 2025 AI Day, XPeng described a strategic shift toward becoming a "global embodied intelligence company" and introduced XPeng VLA 2.0, Robotaxi, the next-generation IRON humanoid robot and updates to XPeng AeroHT's Land Aircraft Carrier flying vehicle program.
+In March 2026, XPeng said it had officially rolled out the VLA 2.0 intelligent driving system, and at Auto China 2026 the company released its first VLA 2.0 Intelligent Driving Report.

+In May 2026, Reuters reported that XPeng had begun mass production of its first robotaxi model at its Guangzhou headquarters, based on the GX platform and intended for pilot operation in the second half of 2026 and fully driverless operation in early 2027.